point-bonita/fog/README.md

 ### Summary

 >What is the difference between state socialism and state liberalism?
 It is not power versus liberty.
-It is the presumption of power against the presumption of liberty
+It is the presumption of power against the presumption of liberty.
 >
 >-- <cite> Casey Bowman</cite>